Predictia/AQUA/docs/sphinx/source/core_components.rst

 The reader generates the regridding weights automatically (with CDO) if not already existent and stored in a directory specified in the ``config/machine/<machine-name>/catalog.yaml`` file.
 A list of predefined target grids (only regular lon-lat for now) is available in the ``config/aqua-grids.yaml`` file.
-For example, ``r100`` is a regular grid at 1° resolution.
+For example, ``r100`` is a regular grid at 1° resolution, ``r005`` at 0.05°, etc.

 .. note::
-    If you're using AQUA on a shared machine, please check if the regridding weights are already available.
+    The currently defined target grids follow the convention that for example a 1° grid (``r100``) has 360x180 points centered in latitude between 89.5 and -89.5 degrees.
+Notice that an alternative grid definition with 360x181 points, centered between 90 and -90 degrees is sometimes used in the field.
+If you need sucha a grid please add an additional definition to the ``config/aqua-grids.yaml`` file with a different grid name (for example ``r100a``).

 In other words, weights are computed externally by CDO (an operation that needs to be done only once) and then stored on the machine so that further operations are considerably fast.